Yann Sommer: Bayern Munich

 In December 2022, Bayern's longtime keeper Manuel Neuer suffered a lower leg fracture during a ski trip and was out until the end of the season, necessitating the signing of a replacement.
-On 19 January 2023, Sommer left Gladbach, having spent eight and a half years playing for Die Fohlen, and joined Bayern Munich on a contract until July 2025.
+On 19 January 2023, Sommer left Gladbach, having spent eight and a half years playing for Die Fohlen, and joined Bayern Munich for €8 million on a contract until July 2025.
 On 20 January, he made his debut for Bayern in a 1–1 away draw against RB Leipzig.

+He started Bayern's final 25 fixtures of the 2022–23 season, winning the Bundesliga title with the Bavarian club.

+Inter Milan

+On 7 August 2023, Sommer joined Italian club Inter Milan, signing a contract until 2026.
+He was sold to Inter for 6.75 million Euros.
+Sommer won his first Derby della Madonnina against AC Milan, as Inter thrashed their rivals 5–1 on 16 September 2023.

+In January 2024, Sommer won his first silverware with Inter, the 2023 Supercoppa Italiana, keeping clean sheets in both the semi-final against Lazio and the final against Napoli.
+He ended the season by winning the national championship in a third country as Inter won their 20th Scudetto.
+He was named as the goalkeeper in the Serie A Team of the Year, having kept 19 clean sheets in 34 Serie A matches.

+On 6 May 2025, Sommer was named Player of the Match in Inter's 4–3 UEFA Champions League semi-final second leg win over Barcelona after making seven crucial saves during the match.

 International career

 Youth

 Sommer has represented Switzerland at various age levels, including at under-16, -17, -19 and -21 levels.
 He made his Swiss U-16s debut on 26 August 2003, but the match ended in a 0–5 defeat against Germany.
 His U-17s debut was on 20 November 2003 in the 1–1 draw against England.

 Sommer made his professional debut for the Swiss under-21s on 22 August 2007, as he was substituted in at half-time during the 2–1 away win against Belgium.
 He was goalkeeper and captain of the Swiss U-21 team which competed in the final tournament of the 2011 UEFA European Under-21 Championship, hosted by Denmark between 11 and 25 June 2011.
 The Swiss team reached the 2011 UEFA European Under-21 Championship Final on 25 June without conceding a goal, but lost 2–0 to Spain.
 This was Sommer's final match for the under-21s.